 Flexible working arrangements

 Today’s living and working conditions require working times to be flexibly organized in accordance with individual needs.
-Our approach is therefore to challenge our employees to achieve top performance and support their efforts to do so, rather than focusing on their mere presence at work.
+Our approach is therefore to challenge our employees to achieve top performance and support their efforts to do so, rather than focus on their mere presence at work.
 For this reason, we also seek to improve performance by helping employees and managers reconcile their professional and personal responsibilities.

 We also boost employees’ flexibility and self-determination by giving them the opportunity for mobile working.
-An associated company agreement has been in force at Daimler AG since December 2016.
-The agreement gives employees the right to mobile working if the task permits.
+An associated company agreement has been in force at

-Leadership 2020 — further development of the management culture
+p 2020 — further development of the management culture

 Successful employee survey